 About 20mls of blood is taken from your arm, which feels like any normal procedure you’d have at the doctor’s where blood is taken.
 We then put this blood into our state-of-the-art Angel PRP system centrifuge, so the white and red blood cells, and plasma and platelets can be separated out.
 This takes about 10 minutes.
 Once separated out, the plasma and platelets are now – voilà! – Platelet-rich plasma.
 We have PRP.
 It’s that simple.

 Why does PRP therapy work?

-PRP therapy works by injecting stem cells and growth factors directly into an area, to stimulate growth and rejuvenation of cells in that area.
+PRP therapy works by injecting your now platelet rich plasma directly into an area, to stimulate growth and rejuvenation of cells in that area.
 This means that any cell offered a boost will perform better – that means cells are working at their optimal.
-This could be used in a wound, for example, or as we use it most often, in hair-loss treatments (to stimulate the hair follicle) and for skin rejuvenation (to stimulate skin cells).
+This could be used in a wound, for example, or as we use it most often, in hair-loss treatments (to stimulate the hair follicle) and for acne scaring and skin rejuvenation (to stimulate skin cells).

-PRP therapy injections on the face can stimulate the fibroblasts that contribute to firmer, more youthful-looking skin, as well as contribute to the new development of cells.
-Skin can become vastly clearer, and more supple, with improved volume.
+PRP therapy injections on the face can stimulate the fibroblasts that can contribute to firmer, more youthful-looking skin, as well as contribute to the new development of cells.
 In hair follicles, injection of growth factors (via platelets) stimulates hair growth.